maitripasale/DevOps-90Days/README.md

 # DevOps-90Days

 This repository is used to document my journey on DevOps.
-I will be starting this journey on the 4th May 2022 and will take `90 days`, so it happens to be from `May 4th to August 1st`
+I will be starting this journey on the 4th May 2022 and will try to track this upto `90 days`.

 The reason for documenting the journey is that others can also take something from it and also hopefully enhance the resources.